Which UNESCO Sites Should You Visit in Morocco?

 2. Archaeological Site of Volubilis

-A beautifully preserved Roman city surrounded by olive groves.
-Its mosaics, basilicas, and triumphal arch reveal the sophistication of Roman, Berber, and early Christian communities that once called this region home.
+Set among rolling olive groves, Volubilis is a remarkably preserved Roman city.
+Its intricate mosaics, basilicas, and triumphal arch reveal the sophistication of Roman, Berber, and early Christian communities that once thrived here.
+Walking through Volubilis offers a rare glimpse into Morocco’s ancient past beyond its Islamic heritage.

 3. Historic City of Meknès